-Andrew N. Koss, an associate editor of Mosaic, is writing a book about the Jews of Vilna during World War I.
+Andrew N. Koss, a senior editor of Mosaic, is writing a book about the Jews of Vilna during World War I.

 How a much-lauded historian with a genius for identifying similarities—but no eye for differences—misreads Jewish history.

 Precious little, you would think.
 But actually, thanks to one figure in the story, quite a lot.

 Defective history and some untenable key distinctions mar a brilliant, necessary, and much-discussed new book.